 Currently, the LHC features the most comprehensive solution for supervising the connectivity of the BLM detectors and the functionality of the whole BLM system.
 This method, executable only while the accelerator is not in operation, enforces a connectivity check of each detector channel every 24 hours.
 It relies on inducing a sinusoidal modulation with a frequency of about 50 mHz and an amplitude of about 30 V in the bias high voltage of the detectors, then measuring the resulting modulation in the digitized output current.
-The correct operation of the entire signal chain is a prerequisite for the presence of the modulation at the output of the corresponding detector.
-In case of a defective cabling connection, the modulation will be absent.
+The correct operation of the entire signal chain is a prerequisite for the presence of the modulation will be absent.
 Moreover, variations in the amplitude and the phase of the modulation in the output signal have been associated to various deteriorations in the signal chain, therefore, this process can also be used to survey the integrity of the components [5, 6].

 An improved process must be elaborated, implemented, tested and integrated into the new BLM system for the injectors.
-The process should ensure a continuous functional supervision of the entire signal chain, from the detectors to the backend electronics.
+The process should ensure a continuous functional supervision of the entire signal chain, from the detectors to the back-end electronics.

-2 Beam loss monitoring at the injectors
+2 Beam loss monitoring at the Injectors

-The accelerators of the injector complex are currently equipped with legacy BLM systems.
+The accelerators of the Injector complex are currently equipped with legacy BLM systems.
 At present, as imposed by the LIU project, the new BLM system intended to replace them is at an advanced stage of development.
 A prototype of the new system is installed in the laboratory and the first real installation operates at the Proton Synchrotron Booster (PSB) accelerator alongside the operational system.
 Another instance of the system is currently being installed at the Linac 4 accelerator, itself under installation and commissioning at the time of writing.